 Infinite Flow is a professional inclusive dance company and nonprofit org based in Los Angeles, Founded in 2015.
-We use dance as a vehicle to mainstream inclusion and eliminate the stigma around disability, and we do this through producing interactive inclusive performances & experiences that build community & celebrate diversity.
+We use dance as a vehicle to empower people to #BeINFINITE and create a world where people of all abilities are included.

-- A society where the word “inclusion” does not exist.
+- A society where the word “disability” does not exist.

 - A world where dance is accessible to all.